Focus (linguistics): Focus marking

-In (13) we note that the verb make is not given by the sentence in (12).
+In (13), the verb make is not given by the sentence in (12).
 It is discourse new.
 Therefore, it is available for accentuation.
 However, toast in (13) is given in (12).
 Therefore, it is not available for accentuation.
 As previously mentioned, pitch accenting can relate to focus.
 Accented words are often said to be in focus or F-marked often represented by F-markers.
 The relationship between accent placement is mediated through the discourse status of particular syntactic nodes.
 The percolation of F-markings in a syntactic tree is sensitive to argument structure and head-phrase relations.

 Selkirk and accent placement

 Selkirk develops an explicit account of how F-marking propagates up syntactic trees.
 Accenting indicates F-marking.
-F-marking projects up a given syntactic tree such that both lexical items, i.e. terminal nodes and phrasal levels, i.e. nonterminal nodes, can be F-marked.
+F-marking projects up a given syntactic tree such that both lexical items (terminal nodes) and phrasal levels (nonterminal nodes) can be F-marked.
 Specifically, a set of rules determines how and where F-marking occurs in the syntax.
 These rules are shown in (1) and (2):